Sandwichj/react-comp-children/README.md

 # react-comp-children

-A react component that makes easy to select items to be mounted dynamically.
+A react component that makes easy to mount children dynamically.

 ### Installation
 ```sh